 Early data gathered by Getsitecontrol suggests that email capture popups (like the one below) convert 1.89 times better on mobile than on desktop.

 What does this mean?
 Overall, popups seem to convert better on mobile than desktop.
 But more data also suggests that the vast majority of email signups are generated on mobile devices – because mobile traffic is increasing, too.

-For example, the Getsitecontrol’s research shows that email popups drive 3.4 times more signups on mobile than on desktops.
+For example, the Getsitecontrol’s popup statistics data shows that email popups drive 3.4 times more signups on mobile than on desktops.
 This means you should pay attention to what your email signup conversions look like on mobile.
 If they’re lagging behind your desktop conversions, you could be missing out on plenty of untapped potential subscribers.

 Adding to cart and completing the checkout process